Schwartz-Lab-NU/rgc-classifier/README.md

 This supervised model, implemented in C++, was built to classify mouse retinal ganglion cells according to their physiological response properties.
 Full data, results, and further references are available in the [RGCTypes.org](http://rgctypes.org) online gallery.

 ### Stimulus and Recording
+Under construction
 *spots of light of various sizes and constant luminance centered on the cell's receptive field* *responses are upsampled onto common reference frame using nearest-neighbors imputation and resulting features are penalized based on goodness-of-fit*
 *additional fluff goes here*

 ### Model architecture
 1. An error-correcting output code is used to reduce the multi-class problem into a series of binary ones.
-Model output takes the form of a probability estimate for class membership.
+Model output takes the form of a posterior probability estimate for class membership given a uniform prior.
 2. Each binary learner is composed of AdaBoosted decision trees.
 3. Decision trees are trained using node-wise elastic net regression for feature reduction.
 4. Hyperparameters are chosen by Bayesian Optimization using the bayesopt() function in MATLAB.

 ## Compilation
 Compile using the provided makefile.
-Edit `$(CBLAS)` to the path to the CBLAS header file, or call make using `PATH=/path/to/cblas/`.
+If the CBLAS header file is not in the system include path, edit `$(CBLAS)` accordingly, or call make using `CBLAS=/path/to/cblas/`.
 Optionally compile using `make debug` to enable debugging.

 ## Dependencies:
 - g++ (latest)